-As part of the wider Tasmanian forest industry, Sustainable Timber Tasmania was involved in the development of, and maintains its commitment to, two industry-wide charters - the Good Neighbour Charter and the Tourism and Forestry Protocol.
+As part of the wider Tasmanian forest industry, Sustainable Timber Tasmania was involved in the development of, and maintains its commitment to, two industry-wide charters - the Good Neighbour Protocol and the Tourism and Forestry Protocol.
+Sustainable Timber Tasmania has also signed a Memorandum of Understanding with the Tasmanian apiary industry.

 The commitments made in these documents are integrated into Sustainable Timber Tasmania's standard operating procedures.